JasmineKhalimova/Ecommerce_App_MERN_Stack/README.md

 - formidable and lodash: to upload and send files and images: npm i formidable lodash

+- cors: for providing a Connect/Express middleware that can be used to enable CORS with various options. npm install cors

 Then go to your terminal and run: npm install